systemli/systemli-website/src/en/service/hosting.md

 Furthermore, we check if your website content is getting updated.
 In case this has not been happening for two years, we see the website as outdated.
 Outdated websites can - if you wish - be archived and therefore preserved.
 We might contact your regarding the options.
 If we cannot reach you, we reserve the right to disable and delete your website.

+  * We encourage you to publish you content under a free license to enable re-use (e.g. GPL or Creative Commons).
+  * We don't want services with us that collect personal data of users.
+This include e.g. Google Analytics and external content delivery networks (CDN).
+  * We encourage you to make your websites barrier-free.
+  * We delete websites that haven't been configured 90 days after provisioning.

 ### Offers

 #### Blogs

 We offer hosting for the popular and well configured blog system Wordpress.
 Our hosting targets mainly projects which want to create a highly individualized blog.
 We expect you to keep the used plugins updated.
-Plugins that reload services or content from third-party providers are not desired ( e.g. Google Fonts or BootstrapCDN).
 Before contacting us, please check if you are content with the services offered by [noblogs.org](https://noblogs.org) or [blackblogs.org](https://blackblogs.org).

 #### Wikis